 As living creatures, making sense of the world around us comes naturally.
 For computers, vision requires sophisticated deep learning algorithms.
 But algorithms don’t rely on magic — they need to be fed immense amounts of high-quality data.
 That’s where 2D and 3D semantic segmentation comes into play.

 Computer vision has the potential to revolutionize diverse industries.
 But it all begins with the process of identifying and classifying objects—otherwise known as image segmentation.
-Let’s dive into what this looks like and how, when performed well, this process produces high-quality, reliable training datasets for machine learning models.
+Let’s dive into what this looks like and how.
+When performed well, this process produces high-quality, reliable training datasets for machine learning models.

-Instance vs. Semantic Segmentation
+Instance vs. Semantic Segmentation in Image Processing

 Two types of image segmentation exist: